kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 ---
-title: "My Guide For Crafting Tech Talks in 2024"
+title: "Crafting Engaging Tech Talks in 2024: A Personal Guide"
 date: 2024-02-15
-summary: "My process and self-imposed rules for writing tech talks.
-Because it's 2024, it's also a GPT you can play with."
+summary: "Dive into my comprehensive approach to creating memorable tech talks, blending insights from years of experience with a dash of GPT magic."
 _build:
   render: "false"
   list: "local"